jwpleow/DC_PoE_Injector/README.md

 It's too hard to find a midspan injector that takes in DC voltage.. (e.g. Phihong POE30D-1ATP-R / POE20D-1AF-R is a little hard to get a hold of)

+Disclaimer: Amateur hobbyist-grade work.
+I've got it printed and assembled by JLCPCB and used it successfully.

 ## JLCPCB Manufacturing Notes
 Designed for the 4 Layer `JLC04161H-7628` - For 100Ohm impedance - 0.127mm trace spacing, 0.1402mm trace width